 UTILISING DRONES In Agriculture

 The most common purpose for agricultural drones in New Zealand is stock management.
 Stock farmers typically use them to perform checks on the farm (e.g. water levels, fences, gates, animal health).
 Drones can also be used with siren attachment to swiftly herd stock - sheep, deer and cattle all respond just the same as they would with bikes and dogs.
+Many of our customers use them to bring cows in the milking.
 Lastly, they make finding stock - from sheep stuck in deep gullies to deer for hunting - a breeze.
-The silent eye in the sky can see for miles.

 In a recent article in the NZ Herald, Matt and Lynley Wyeth, who own a 1000ha sheep and beef farm west of Masterton, had this story to tell: